From the heady atmosphere of the beer tent to the Oktoberfest yearly itinerary, here give you a quick inside look into what Oktoberfest is like.

 Though you might pick an unspecific day to drop into Oktoberfest, not all days are created equal.
 The first day of Oktoberfest brings with it the wondrous spectacle of the Oktoberfest parade and also the most packed crowds.

-If you plan to go to this, it is recommended that you arrive early like 8 to 9 in the morning since by 10am, the tents are usually closed.
+If you plan to go to this, it is recommended that you arrive early like 8 to 9 in the morning since by 10am, the tents are usually packed.
 The lead up to the parade is like a huge picnic/warm-up and it’s also the only day which you’re allowed to bring your own grog in.

 There’s a big show of traditional dress and outfits from all over the world on the second day.
 The second weekend of Oktoberfest is commonly known as ‘Italian weekend,’ and there are large crowds which show up and even less room to find a spare seat in a beer tent.